openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Please note that GDPR may require that data be deleted.
-If a field is determined to contain PII and falls under the realm of GDPR, That data should be deleted of obfuscated from the system. `For more information about GDPR and how to delete user data from edx please refer to this documentation`_.
+If a field is determined to contain PII and falls under the realm of GDPR, That data should be deleted from the system, or obfuscated from the system. `For more information about GDPR and how to delete user data from edx please refer to this documentation`_.
 .. _For more information about GDPR and how to delete user data from edx please refer to this documentation: https://openedx.atlassian.net/wiki/spaces/PLAT/pages/930021733/User+Retirement+Tutorial+for+Developers